K-nearest neighbors.

 Regression

-The approach is largely the same as discussed above for classifiers, but rather than establishing a voting mechanism we'll simply calculate the mean of the neighbor's $y$ values.
-We can still use uniform or distance weighting.
+The approach is largely the same as discussed above for classifiers, but rather than establishing a voting mechanism we'll simply calculate the mean of the neighbor's

 Fun fact: You can combine k-nearest neighbors with linear regression to build a collection of linear models as a predictor.
 Read more here.